aroberge/avantpy/proposal/idea.md

 First, some observations, in no particular order.

 - The mission of the Python Software Foundation is to promote, protect, and advance the Python programming language, and to support and **facilitate the growth of a diverse and international community** of Python programmers. [**Emphasis added.**]
-- The success of block based programming environments, like [Scratch](https://scratch.mit.edu/), [Blockly](https://blockly-games.appspot.com/), and many others, demonstrates that it makes sense to introduce beginners to programming concepts in their native language.
+- The success of block based programming environments, like [Scratch](https://scratch.mit.edu/), [Blockly](https://blockly-games.appspot.com/), demonstrates that it makes sense to introduce beginners to programming concepts in their native language.
 - Python is often described as *executable pseudocode*.
 This is close to the truth if your pseudocode is written for an English audience who knows basic programming concepts but likely much less so for beginners who are not familiar with English.
 - Amongst the *best practices* identified by the creators of Blockly is the need for an [exit strategy](https://developers.google.com/blockly/guides/app-integration/best-practices#9_exit_strategy):